AdobeDocs/commerce-knowledge-base.en/help/help-center-guide/help-center/magento-help-center-user-guide.md

 >[!NOTE]
 >
->The user in CC: must have an existing account at https://account.magento.com - if not, they must first create one at https://account.adobe.com and login to https://account.magento.com with that account.
+>The user in CC: must have an existing account at https://account.magento.com.
+If not, they must first create one at https://account.adobe.com and log in to https://account.magento.com with that account.

 1. Enter the email.
 1. Press *Space* on your keyboard to save the entered email.
 The email appears in a gray frame.